The best online fax services make it simple and easy to use secure cloud-based fax-to-email services, without requiring a fax machine.

 Fax.Plus is an online fax service that offers cross-platform flexibility and a mobile-friendly interface.
 Even though it's an online service you can keep your normal fax number, and you can be assured it's secured through compliance with HIPAA and PCI protocols.
 The service is built to be easy to use, and faxes can be signed at the touch of a button.

 A free tier allows up to ten pages a month, but that's only for sending and there's no option to receive, and is only recommended for light users and individuals.
-Paid plans start from $4.99 per month when billed annually, though this only includes 100 pages with each additional page charged at $0.10 per page, though it does include the ability to use electronic signatures.
+Paid plans include 100 pages with each additional page charged per page, though it does include the ability to use electronic signatures.

 SRFax is an affordable and efficient way for any business to send and receive faxes online.
 Considering its features and pricing, it’s one of the best overall online fax services.